Academic Advising for New and Continuing Students

 - Direct students to complete the online Change of Major form when students wish to change degree programs or are in a Financial Aid-ineligible program.

 - Identify, assign or change a Faculty or Program Advisor appropriate to a student’s intended course of study.

 - Discuss opportunities and institutions for transfer to other colleges and universities.

-- Provide documentation required by Financial Aid for probation/suspension issues and appeals.
+- Provide documentation required by Financial Aid for probation/suspension issues and for Academic Suspension Appeals.

 - Sign registration forms for students who are on initial academic suspension and discuss strategies for success.

 - Referrals to other student services and support as needed.